JordanMartinez/purescript-jordans-reference-site/src/Preface.md

 The intended reader is one who has some background in programming, but no background in the Functional Programming paradigm.
 A reader should consult the summarized version of the Table of Contents below before determining what and how much to read.

-If you want to understand why you should care about PureScript, read through the [Why Learn PureScript](./content/00-Getting-Started/01-Why-Learn-PureScript.md) page and [Philosophical Foundations](./content/01-FP-Philosophical-Foundations) section.
+If you want to understand why you should care about PureScript, read through the [Why Learn PureScript](./00-Getting-Started/01-Why-Learn-PureScript.md) page and **Philosophical Foundations** section, starting with [Composition Everywhere](./01-FP-Philosophical-Foundations/01-Composition-Everywhere.md).

-If you want to learn PureScript for web development, read the entire work from start to finish.
+If you want to learn PureScript, read the entire work from start to finish.

 ## Overview and Scope of the Work

-All code in this work uses PureScript `0.13.8`
+All code in this work uses PureScript `0.14.0`

 This work was created so a reader can understand PureScript and how to use it properly from a deep foundational understanding.
 Most other resources will get you started quickly, but then you will get confused at some point along the way.
-This resources takes longer to get started, but you will either not be confused or be less confused when we get to more advanced topics (e.g. monad transformers, type-level programming, etc.)
+This resource takes longer to get started, but you will either not be confused or be less confused when we get to more advanced topics (e.g. monad transformers, type-level programming, etc.)

 This work does not cover how to use PureScript to do web-development.
-In other words, things lik ethe following:
+In other words, things like the following:
 - how to use a PureScript single-page application (SPA) framework to build a frontend
 - how to use a web server framework to build a backend
 - how to do bundling and/or code-splitting effectively